 Patents are not just pieces of paper.
-For startups, inventors, and established companies, they represent real business assets that can attract investors, drive licensing deals, or increase the sale value of a company.
-But the big question many innovators face is this: how do you go about valuing a patent?
+For startups, inventors, and established companies, they represent high-yield business assets that can attract institutional investors, secure senior debt, or drive massive exit multiples in a sale.
+But the big question many innovators face is this: how do you go about valuing a patent in a volatile economy?

 What Does Valuing a Patent Mean?